sezan92/CarND-PID-Control-Project/Reflection.md

 ### Steer
 This is the most critical component, as we are controlling the steering mostly.
 All of the components are negative to make the controller output reduce the cross-track error output.

-P component (will be referred as `Kp`) is proportional to the Cross-track error.
+The P component (will be referred as `Kp`) is proportional to the Cross-track error.
 So the steering angle increases with the increase in cross-track error which is logical.
 If the cross-track error is big, we will be needing higher steering angle to get in the path.

-I compnent (will be referred as `Ki`) is proportional to the Summation of all previous cross-track errors.
+The I component (will be referred as `Ki`) is proportional to the Summation of all previous cross-track errors.
 It reduces the effect of total accumulated error.

+The D Component (will be referred as `Kd`) is proportional to the derivative of cross-track error.
+It reduces , ie.